Infrastructure Technology

 InfraTech can enable infrastructure to decarbonise and transition to net zero

 Infrastructure is responsible for more than 79% of global greenhouse gases, and it is now evident that InfraTech underpins infrastructure’s potential to meet net zero.
 Existing solutions to decarbonisation – such as renewables, electric vehicles (EVs), electrification solutions, and even digital technology – are all founded on technological innovation.
-And 40% of the new technologies required to achieve greenhouse gas emission reduction targets by 2050 are still under development.
+And 35% of the cumulative CO2 emissions reductions projected for 2070 will come from technologies that are currently at the prototype or demonstration phase, and will not become available at scale without further investment into R&D and commercial demonstrations.
 So it is important to accelerate newer solutions like hydrogen; carbon capture, utilisation, and storage (CCUS) technologies; and industrial process technologies (e.g. technologies that can make manufacturing ‘greener’) to enable the infrastructure of the future.

 InfraTech can bridge the infrastructure investment gap